Pope calls for end to 'pandemic of poverty' after virus - France 24

 Vatican City (AFP)

-Pope Francis called on Saturday for a "more just and equitable society" in the post-coronavirus world, and for people to act to "end the pandemic of poverty".
+"Everything will be different" after the coronavirus pandemic, Pope Francis said Saturday, calling for a fairer society and action to "end the pandemic of poverty in the world".

+Speaking in Spanish in a video message to mark the feast of Pentecost, the pontiff said there was a duty to build a new reality, particularly for the poorest.

 "Once we emerge from this pandemic, we will not be able to keep doing what we were doing, and as we were doing it.
-No, everything will be different," he said, speaking in Spanish in a video message to mark the feast of Pentecost.
+No, everything will be different," he said.

+He will also address the faithful on Sunday from his window overlooking Saint Peter's Square for the first time since March, as the city-state further eases its virus lockdown.

+For weeks his traditional Angelus prayer has been live-streamed each weekend to the world from inside the Apostolic Palace.

-People needed to open their minds and hearts to learn the central lesson from this crisis: "We are one humanity," said the pope.
+People need to open their minds and hearts to learn the central lesson from this crisis, he said on Saturday, declaring: "We are one humanity."

-"We know it, we knew it, but this pandemic that we are living through has made us experience it in a much more dramatic way," he added.
+"We know it, we knew it, but this pandemic that we are living through has made us experience it in a much more dramatic way," he said.

-Now there was a duty to build a new reality particularly for the poorest, who had been discarded, the pope said.

-"All the suffering will be of no use if we do not build together a more just, more equitable, more Christian society, not in name but in reality," he added.
+"All the suffering will be of no use if we do not build together a more just, more equitable, more Christian society, not in name but in reality."

-He called for action to "end the pandemic of poverty in the world".

 © 2020 AFP